linagora/openpaas-doc/_docs/getting-started/linux.md

 apt-get install -y openpaas openpaas-davserver openpaas-james
 ```

-To make sure services are started and enabled on boot, run the following commands as _root_:
+To make sure all services are started and enabled on boot, run the following commands as _root_:

 ```bash
 systemctl status {mongod,elasticsearch,cassandra,redis-server,rabbitmq-server,nginx,james,openpaas}